ElinaFF/PICO/index.md

     graphique accuracy (graphic pour chaque split), tableau de résultat (descr metrics comment les intèrbpéter) matrice de confusion (ce que ça veut dire) feature importance (tableau utilisation) strip chart

+  All graphs can be saved and will be saved by default in SVG format.
+This can be changed in the ResultAgregatedTab.py file at the beginning of the file.

   <ul class="nav nav-tabs">
       <li class="nav-item">